 The GSR18V-190B22 also did decently well in our effective runtime test.
 We used this drill to drive in 16 of the #9 wood screws, then drilled three 1" holes with the spade bit over and over until the drill died.
 The Bosch lasted for 5.5 sets of this before quitting, which we found to be about average for these tools.
 However, the best drills did make it through 10+ cycles.

-For the final tenth of the total score, we compared all the different convenience features and functions each drill has, awarding points accordingly.
+We compared all the different convenience features and functions each drill has for the final tenth of the total score, awarding points accordingly.
 The GSR18V-190B22 finished with a decent showing.

 This cordless drill is about average in weight, just a bit lighter than three and a half pounds.
-However, this drill does not include a belt clip and lacks the ability to add one, so you are going to need to purchase a holster if you want to carry this Bosch around hands-free.
+However, this drill does not include a belt clip and cannot add one, so you will need to purchase a holster if you want to carry this Bosch around hands-free.

 There isn't a battery level indicator, but it is relatively easy to slide the battery in and out, though the locking mechanism button can require a little force to press.